 Noel Gallagher had two versions of his ES-355 guitar.
-One has a longer pick guard while the other has a black Truss rod cover.
+One has a more extended pickguard, while the other has a black Truss rod cover.
 This guitar has the famous Noel Gallagher logo engraved on the body.
 It also comes with its original case and is estimated to fetch EUR300,000 to EUR500,000.

 Noel Gallagher’s aliation with ESTM-style guitars dates back to his days with Oasis.
 In 1997, the singer bought a 1960 Gibson ES-355.
 Initially, he thought it was too good to play, but he eventually played it on stage.
 Since then, the guitar has remained a part of his life.
-Now, twenty years later, Gibson Custom has announced a limited-edition model of Noel’s 1960 Gibson ES-355 guitar.
+Twenty years later, Gibson Custom announced a limited-edition model of Noel’s 1960 Gibson ES-355 guitar.

 The ES-355 was first introduced in November 1958 and officially hit stores in 1959.
 The instrument featured an ebony fingerboard and mother-of-pearl insert blocks on its head plate.
 It was equipped with a Gibson L5 pickguard that extended past the bridge.
 In 1960, a fitted version was introduced.

 The 1960 Gibson ES-355 is an iconic guitar that Noel Gallagher used for solo tours and recordings.
 It is a beautiful instrument that is worth thousands of dollars.
 In addition, it features an authentic 1960 Gibson headstock and has a Noel Gallagher signature.